alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <b>Testability:</b> Because you've written to interfaces rather than implementations, you can always create mocks that implement that interface.

-<b>Shared Domain-based Language:</b> DDD provides your team(s) with a shared language in your domain.
+<b>Shared Domain-Driven Language:</b> DDD provides your team(s) with a shared language in your domain.
 The PM, engineers, and architects all adopt the names provided in our interfaces.

-<h4>Implementation: Swift</h4>

-Today we'll be hacking in Swift, but I promise, even if you don't know Swift, this domain driven approach to authentication will port to any langauge that provides you with interfaces or protocols.

-Much of what you'll see here was inspired by Ray Wenderlich's excellent resource, [Advanced iOS App Architecture](https://store.raywenderlich.com/products/advanced-ios-app-architecture)
+A shared vocabulary is crucial to the success of any project.
+People can be agreeing with each other without realizing it simply because their terms are different.

+With DDD, there is no ambiguity in terminology between the technical and non-technical departments, no deficient workplace [pidgin](https://en.wikipedia.org/wiki/Pidgin) needed.

+Today, we'll focus on developing sign-in.
 Let’s get started by creating the nucleus of authentication: the `AuthSession`.

 <hr/>